SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 31 December, 2021 at 13:08:51
+# Last Refreshed - 31 December, 2021 at 14:04:21
 The Latest Activity was a EBikeRide

-*Let it blow,  let it blow, let it blow*
+*Getting the grump gone*

-which happened on 30 December, 2021 at 15:08:42
+which happened on 31 December, 2021 at 12:40:03

-Which is 0 years, 0 months, 0 days, 22 hours and 0 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 1 hours and 24 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/6447406361
+You can see it here https://www.strava.com/activities/6451281377

 ## Number of Rides
 How many rides have I done each year?